-When a person is charged with a criminal offence in Victoria they are either prosecuted by Victoria Police (mostly for summary offences) or for more serious offences, the Office of Public Prosecutions.
+When a person is charged with a criminal offence in Victoria they are either prosecuted by Victoria Police (mostly for summary offences) or by the Office of Public Prosecutions for more serious offences.

 In most cases proceedings against adults for summary offences must be commenced within one year from the date that the offence happened.
 There is no time limit for indictable offences.